grew-nlp/grew_doc/content/doc/grs.md

 When a reference is made to an element `P1.P2.e`, the system tries to find inside the current package a sub-package `P1` which contains a sub-package `P2` which contains an element `e`.
 If no such element is found, the same thing is searched recursively, first in the mother package of the current one, up to the root package.

-Note that it is not allowed to have a domain declaration inside a package.

 ## Multi-file management
-When a GRS become large and contains an high number of rules, it is sensible to define it in through a set of files.
+When a GRS becomes large and contains an high number of rules, it is sensible to define it in several files.
 Two mechanisms are available for this purpose: external file import and external file inclusion.

 ### External file import